Program Overview Spring 2019

 Note: This course will have 2 complete sessions dedicated to Microteaching.
 If required, additional microteaching sessions would be incorporated with the class schedule – which may extend the calendar to April 10th, 17th or 24th.
 Each participant will ONLY have to attend the Microteaching session associated with their group.

-To be considered for admission for GA 1201, please submit the following materials by Tuesday, January 16th, to Dr. Marla Wolf at firstname.lastname@example.org.
+To be considered for admission for GA 1201, please submit the following materials to Dr. Marla Wolf at firstname.lastname@example.org.
 All submissions must be in Word or PDF format.

 Please Note: A copy of your application must be cc’d to your advisor to ensure that you have their approval to participate.